Skip to main content

 Which component should I use?

 When building your agentic system, you’ll need to make architecture design choices.
-Blaxel offers several high-perf compute options, summarized below in order of latency performance:
+Blaxel offers several high-performance compute options, summarized below in order of latency performance, alongside two storage products (Volumes and Agent Drive) for long-term persistence:

 • Agents Hosting (sync mode): Ideal for running HTTP API services that process requests within a few seconds.